survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Setting Up the Project

-To get a starting point, you should create a directory for our project and set up a *package.json* there. npm uses that to manage project dependencies.
+To get a starting point, you should create a directory for the project and set up a *package.json* there. npm uses that to manage project dependencies.
 Here are the basic commands:

 ```bash
 mkdir webpack-demo